lbtwyk/FedVLA_sim/src/mycobot_stacking_project/README.md

 ### With Data Collection System

-The stacking manager automatically integrates with the trajectory data collector when `data_collection_enabled` is set to true:
+The stacking manager automatically integrates with the trajectory data collector when `data_collection_enabled` is set to true (as in `collect_data.launch.py`).
+The MoveIt2-driven `stacking_manager_node` performs the cube stacking, and these actions are recorded as expert demonstrations.

 - Starts episode recording before task execution
 - Stops recording after task completion